 For the customers that we talk to, their primary use case is normally to build their own version of the cloud with a quality of service where they can move workloads to the HCI solution while taking advantage of the Cloud and doing it in a more cost-effective way.
 The administration costs are lower and it is a simpler solution to run.

 NetApp HCI's ability to scale on demand is a differentiator in the marketplace.
 The ability to scale storage and compute together or separately is one of the differentiators for the customers.

 This solution can scale compute and storage independently, whereas in competing solutions if I need more compute, I have to bring more storage along with it.
 This means that I have idle storage.
 Conversely, if I need more storage then I have to bring more compute along with it.
 With NetApp, I get to look at each of those separately and then plan separately.
-It allows me to utilize my internal resources better because I'm not spending money on things that I don't need, and it allows me to tailor that solution and that platform more to my business needs versus working with a platform that does great things, but I'm having to bring things in at a scale that I don't need.
+It allows me to utilize my internal resources better because I'm not spending money on things that I don't need.
+It also allows me to tailor that solution and that platform more to my business needs versus working with a platform that does great things but I'm having to bring things in at a scale that I don't need.

 The simplicity of the Element software, once it is deployed, is one of the things that draws people to it.
 The ease of management and the ability to provision toward the quality of service so that I can set parameters where I need them and walk away are big draws because it makes things easier for the customer.

 I would say that using NetApp HCI has improved application performance, but not just where you would see it.
 I am not speaking about the IO of the applications, but rather in the teams that support applications within our organization.
 They're more effective and more efficient.
 They have a better solution and they're not having to spend time trying to keep it running.
 They set it up and then go on to work on other things, which makes their organization more productive.